Beatrice Cutler: Later life and retirement

 Cutler was Honorary Secretary and a founder member of League of St Bartholomew's Hospital Nurses 1914–1920 and at the time of her death was vice-president of the League of St. Bartholomew's Hospital Nurses.
 She was also involved in the Trained Women Nurses' Friendly Society.
 In 1919 she was elected to the Council of the Royal British Nurses' Association.

 After her retirement from St Bartholomew's in 1920, Cutler continued to take a keen and active interest in her profession.
 During 1921 Cutler was 'Home Sister' for the new Nurses' Club that opened at the new headquarters of the Royal British Nurses' Association at 194 Queen's Gate in London.

 On 30 September 1921 Cutler successfully registered with the General Nursing Council – becoming number 17 on the register, giving her address as Limpsfield Surrey.
 This was during the contentious introduction of registration when Ethel Gordon Fenwick insisted on personally reviewing all the applications – Cutler's early inclusion on the register was probably due to her longstanding relationship as Fenwick's student and active supporter.
 Cutler maintained her registration, being listed at the same address twenty years later in 1940, by which point newly registered nurses were allocated numbers in the 100,000s.
 Cutler remained actively involved in Fenwick's Royal British Nurses' Association, of which she was Hon.
 Secretary at the time of her death in 1942.

 Life was not all campaigning; at Wenlock Cutler had a collie dog called Ben who formed part of a profile piece in 1908 and her retirement was marked with a portrait of her with her guineapig at St Bartholomew's Hospital.
 She enjoyed travel and in January 1922 she announced an extended trip to South Africa returning in time to represent the Council of Nurses at the International Council of Nurses Congress in Copenhagen.
 She was travelling in South Africa upon the outbreak of the Second World War, at which point she returned to UK and joined a splint making party at St Bartholomew's outpatients each week until her death in 1942.

 On 4 August 1942 Cutler died after a short illness at St Bartholomew's Hospital.
-A service took place in the Church of St. Bartholomew-the-Less for friends and colleagues, with a final service at Golders Green.
+A service took place in the Church of St. Bartholomew-the-Less for friends and colleagues, with a final service at Golders Green Crematorium.